 To enter kindergarten, a child must be 5 years of age on or before September 1 of the current school term.
 First graders must be 6 years of age on or before September 1.
 To enroll in CCSD 89 preschool, children must be at least 3 years of age by September 1.
+Parents/guardians must also prove residency in the district and provide proof of vaccinations and/or physical exam, when applicable.
 Within 30 days of a student enrolling in the district, parents/guardians must supply the district with a certified copy of the child's birth certificate.